better-xcloud/docs/docs/features.md

 ## Advanced features

 ### Change User-Agent
+!!! warning
-  - ⚠️ 99% of the time you don't need to use this feature anymore.
+    99% of the time you don't need to use this feature anymore.

   - Useful when you're using unsupported browsers.
   - This setting only affects xCloud, and it doesn't change browser's global User-Agent.
   - 📝 If you get 404 error after using this feature, try refreshing the page a few times.
 See [#34](https://github.com/redphx/better-xcloud/issues/34).